 Bus Lane Enforcement

-In the future we will extend this across the city, in areas where there is a traffic congestion issue or a problem with bus lane abuse.
+In the future we will extend the enforcement across the city in areas where there is a problem with bus lane abuse.

 How does enforcement happen?